Haricz/dst_guide/Wigfrid_formatted.md

 	> EXPLORE

 	* if you still lack something, or you haven't finished the things in previous days, this is
 	* the time to catch up
 	* use these 3 days to adjust

------ DAY 20 -----
+####DAY 20

 	> COLLECT
 		(4) 	beefalo wool